kingkhalid310/khalidsaifullah.github.io/_pages/about.md

 ---

+## Beyond the lab

+I believe in **[Slow Science](http://slow-science.org/)** - good questions take time to mature.

+Despite building automated machine-learning pipelines, I still trust a Matador pen and an A4 paper checklist more than any productivity app.

+Currently, I’m re-reading Austin Kleon’s **[Show Your Work!](https://austinkleon.com/show-your-work/)** - a personal favorite.

+I’m also constantly searching for the best chai or qahwa spots in the city; if you know a great Yemeni café, please send the recommendation my way.

+---

 ## Connect

 I am currently in the final stages of my PhD (expected defense: April 2026) and am actively seeking postdoctoral opportunities in multimodal neuroimaging and biomarkers.